Smith Farm at Borderland

 local wellness practitioners and nonprofits who work with Veterans, so that these organizations can use Smith Farm as an alternative site for them to enhance their existing programs and can take advantage of the peaceful setting we have to offer.

-We currently offer yoga, Thai chi, and other fitness classes on our lawns, and we have partnered with the VA Boston Healthcare System’s Brockton campus and a local yoga teacher to make yoga classes and garden space available specifically for the Veterans in our community.
+We currently offer yoga, Thai chi, and other fitness classes on our lawns, and in the past have partnered with the VA Boston Healthcare System’s Brockton campus and a local yoga teacher to make yoga classes and garden space available specifically for the Veterans in our community.

 Why Smith Farm?